goreleaser/goreleaser/www/docs/customization/milestone.md

     # Default is false
     close: true

+    # Fail release on errors, such as missing milestone on close
+    # Default is false
+    fail_on_error: true

     # Name of the milestone
     # Default is `{{ .Tag }}`
     name_template: "Current Release"